 But hurry!
 As I type this, the Eventbrite says there are only 23 tickets left!

-In an effort to truly share my love of Sriracha with you, I wanted to feature this recipe that John came up with.Yes, he gets full credit, which makes sense since he’s the one who encouraged me to try Sriracha in my recipes more often.
-So when I asked him what Sriracha recipe I should make, he said “let’s inject a turkey breast with Sriracha.”
+In an effort to truly share my love of Sriracha with you, I wanted to feature this recipe that Rahul came up with.Yes, he gets full credit, which makes sense since he’s the one who encouraged me to try Sriracha in my recipes more often.
+So when I asked him what Sriracha recipe I should make, he said: “let’s inject a turkey breast with Sriracha.”
 And I said OK.

 Sriracha isn’t a newbie on Solid Gold Eats, though.
 My Beer Braised Sriracha Chicken recipe is a hit as it comes together quickly but leaves oh so tender chicken.
 Why We Love Sriracha was an attempt to understand how my friends use the spicy stuff so I shared their feedback in a blog post.

-This simple marinade takes little time to come together and is used throughout the cooking process just like you would if you were injecting a full turkey for Thanksgiving.
+This simple marinade takes a little time to come together and is used throughout the cooking process just like you would if you were injecting a full turkey for Thanksgiving.